Dai People

 Stilted Bamboo Houses

 Traditional architecture adapted to tropical climate.
-Houses built on wooden stilts with upper living quarters and lower storage areas, featuring intricate carvings and decorations.
+Houses built on wooden stilts with upper living quarters and lower storage areas.

 Major Festivals